-According to the Gaullic bishop Arculf, who lived in Jerusalem from 679 to 688, the Mosque of Umar was a rectangular wooden structure built over ruins which could accommodate 3,000 worshipers.
+According to the Gallic bishop Arculf, who lived in Jerusalem from 679 to 688, the Mosque of Umar was a rectangular wooden structure built over ruins that could accommodate 3,000 worshipers.

 Contemporary Arabic and Hebrew sources say the site was full of rubbish, and that Arabs and Jews cleaned it.
 The Umayyad caliph Abd al-Malik commissioned the construction of the Dome of the Rock in the late 7th century.

 The 10th-century historian al-Muqaddasi writes that And al-Malik built the shrine in order to compete in grandeur with Jerusalem's monumental churches.

 Over the next four hundred years, Jerusalem's prominence diminished as Arab powers in the region jockeyed for control.

 A messianic Karaite movement to gather in Jerusalem took place at the turn of the millennium, leading to a "Golden Age" of Karaite scholarship there, which was only terminated by the Crusades.

 In 1099, The Fatimid ruler expelled the native Christian population before Jerusalem was conquered by the Crusaders, who massacred most of its Muslim and Jewish inhabitants when they took the defended city by assault, after a period of siege, and left the city emptied of people; later the Crusaders created the Kingdom of Jerusalem.